II Samuel 8

 Consider the reputation David gained by his victory over the Syrians and their allies the Edomites.
 The Edomites are referred to in Psalm 60 the title of which seems to apply uniquely to these developments.
 Let’s compare the title of the 60th Psalm, which he wrote then, with verses 3-14: "And David became famous after he returned from striking down eighteen thousand Edomites in the Valley of Salt.
 He put garrisons throughout Edom, and all the Edomites became subject to David.
 The Lord gave David victory wherever he went."
 And Psalm 60 is called "A Miktam of David.
 For teaching.
 When he fought Aram Nahaaraim and Aram Zobah, and the Joab returned and struck down twelve thousand Edomites in the Valley of Salt."
 David wrote a Psalm or song so he could sing about the victory God had given to him and he dedicated the spoils and gifts from those victories so his successor could build a glorious temple.
 The Edomites all became David’s servants and remained subservient to Israel for many years.
 Isaac had predicted that Esau would eventually break the yoke off his neck.
 This was apparently done in Joram’s day many generations later.
 II Chron 21:8 says, "In the time of Jehoram, Edom rebelled and set up its own king."

 David and Solomon worked well together though a-synchronically (not at the same time).
 David conquered the surrounding enemies and received wealth from them, so the land had rest and peace and Solomon had time to build the temple.
 These were Israel’s glory days.
 God gives gifts, and abilities and then directs His servants according to an amazing plan.
 Some are busy in spiritual battles, others in the spiritual buildings, one prepares work for the other, that God may have the glory in it all.
 Each man and woman of God needs to understand the role they are to play, the work they are to do.
-Are they building on what has proceeded them or are they ploughing and preparing for what God has in mind to follow.
+Are they building on what has preceded them or are they ploughing and preparing for what God has in mind to follow.
 You and your predecessor and your successor are a team, God’s team.
 You work a-synchronically, but you each do your part and God builds His church.
 Remember the unique partnership between David’s conquests and Solomon buildings.

 3. Administrative Matters 15-18